junxit/us-congress-code/title-29/chapter-4b/sec-49c-1.md

 This section was not enacted as part of the Wagner-Peyser Act which comprises this chapter.

+### Statutory Notes and Executive Documents

 ### Transfer of Functions

-For history of transfer of functions of United States Employment Service to Secretary of Labor, see note set out under section 49 of this title.
+For history of transfer of functions of United States Employment Service to Secretary of Labor, see notes set out under section 49 of this title.